project-hadron/discovery-transition-ds/docs/source/custom/intent.rst

 AbstractIntentModel
 ===================

-The ``AbstractIntentModel`` facilitates the Parameterised Intent, giving the base methods to record and replay intent.
+The ``AbstractIntentModel``, holds the intended actions of the capability, defining a finite set of methods, encapsulating that capability, that can be selected and set, through parameterization, to create a component task.
+This combination of finite methods, or actions, and parameter fine tuning is called parameterised intent or just Intent

 .. image:: /images/custom/abs_intent.png
    :align: center